 Despite an international trade ban, sea turtles are exploited by humans around the world for various purposes.
 Meat from green and leatherback turtles and eggs from loggerhead and olive ridley turtles are widely consumed as important sources of protein by coastal fishing communities in South and Southeast Asia, Africa and the Caribbean.
 Carapace (the hard upper shell) or whole bodies of hawksbill turtles are used as raw materials for crafts and souvenirs.

-China has a long history of consuming sea turtles both as a food source and as a highly prized material for jewelry and tools.
-Traditional Chinese Medicine books list all parts of a sea turtle, including blood, gallbladders, eggs and liver, to have medicinal properties from curing asthma to improving male virility.
 Products made from hawksbill turtles are especially popular: Like consumers in other parts of the world, Chinese consumers value hawksbill shells for their unique and beautiful patterns, and vendors often brand hawksbill a "natural gemstone."